nqtung/komle-witsml-client/README.md

-# Komle Plus
+# Komle WITSML Client

-komle-plus is fork from [komle](https://github.com/kle043/komle), a python library for WITSML, uses [PyXB-E](https://github.com/renalreg/PyXB-X) to marshal/unmarshal xml files according to the schemas.
+komle-witsml-client is forked from [komle-plus](https://github.com/HemersonRafael/komle-plus) with based from [komle](https://github.com/kle043/komle), a python library for WITSML, uses [PyXB-E](https://github.com/renalreg/PyXB-X) to marshal/unmarshal xml files according to the schemas.

 What is this fork for?: